Violin outline design

-I have derived a Fig. 1 above to show where to thin a front plate (the belly) to reduce either Mode 2, Mode 5 or both frequencies.
+I have derived this diagram right to show where to thin a front plate (the belly) to reduce either Mode 2, Mode 5 or both frequencies.

-This is a revamp of Erik Jannsson’s work referenced earlier, which itself seems to be based on Carleen Hutchin’s work of 1982, published in the CAS (VSA) Journal.
+This is a revamp and Erik Jannsson’s work referenced earlier, which itself seems to be based on Carleen Hutchin’s work of 1982, published in the CAS (VSA) Journal.

 The Strad f-hole shape can be taken for example from Stroebel’s book on violin making, or from an article in Roger Hargrave’s site library where the article on the Mackenzie Stradivarius violin has dimensioned drawings with f-holes shown.
 The Strad ran an article on the detailed positioning of f-holes too, which is here.
 A 1733 Guarnerius is also described and drawn here, with f-holes and plate thicknesses.